Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Notice

-Nerve compression is accompanied by pain, tingling or decreased sensitivity at the sites to which the affected nerve leads.
+It is accompanied by pain, tingling, or decreased sensitivity at the sites to which the affected nerve leads.

-The treatment is mainly conservative – physiotherapy, pain and inflammation medication, orthoses or massage.
+The treatment mainly uses conservative methods – physiotherapy, pain and inflammation medications, orthosis or massage.

-For long-term problems of a serious nature, surgical intervention may bring relief.
+For long-term problems of a severe nature, surgical intervention may bring relief.

 1.

-The treatment of nerve compression is always determined by a doctor based on a general examination, an assessment of your health and an accurate diagnosis.
+Nerve compression treatment is always determined by your doctor based on a general examination, an assessment of your condition and an accurate diagnosis.

 2.

-After a general examination, your doctor will recommend treatment for the cause of the nerve compression.
-They will also advise you on possible lifestyle adjustments and the next course of action.
+After a general examination, your doctor will recommend treatment for the cause of nerve compression.
+In connection with this, they will also recommend possible lifestyle modification and further courses of action.

 3.